Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/files.md

   Enter the **hostname** or **IP address** of the remote server where the file trasfer will take place.

+* Port (Optional)

+  Specify the **port number** to use for the connection.
+The default port is usually 22.
+However, if your remote server uses a non-standard port, you can enter the appropriate port number here.

 * User (Required)

   Enter the **username** associated with your account on the remote server.